anticensority/runet-censorship-bypass/README.md

 * __IPs binary__  – Blocked IP is search by binary search.
 For some reason miss time slightly increased.
 * __IPs switch__  – Simply `switch(Blocked_IP) { case1: ... caseN: return true }`.
 Works even better than binary search.
 Magic.
 * __Hosts switch__ – Radix trie built on `switch`.
 Comparable to __IPs switch__.

+## Antizapret

+I've decided to use [Antizapret](http://antizapret.prostovpn.org) proxy servers.
+It has one restriction:
+* Only those IPs are proxied that are in [the register](https://github.com/zapret-info/z-i).

+So, you can proxy any domain only if it has blocked ip.